 - Message to US and Russia about restructuring strategic posture in consonance with an age-old commitment to multipolar world order.

-This visit had rekindled the ambition of two countries to chalk-out a plan for multi-polar rule-based world order.
+This visit had rekindled the ambition of the two countries to chalk out a plan for a multi-polar rule-based world order.

 Challenges in India-France Relations